Skip to main content

 Can multiple chargers be operated on one house connection?
 Can it be ensured that a specified maximum power consumption is not exceeded?

 Yes.
-WARP Chargers can share a house connection via the built-in load management without overloading it.
-The load management ensures that a specified power consumption is not exceeded and distributes the available charging current across multiple WARP Chargers.
-For WARP Chargers to be controlled via load management, they must be operated on the same network.
+WARP Chargers can share a house connection via the built-in charge management without overloading it.
+The charge management ensures that a specified power consumption is not exceeded and distributes the available charging current across multiple WARP Chargers.
+For WARP Chargers to be controlled via charge management, they must be operated on the same network.

 Can I deactivate a WARP Charger from the outside?
 How do I connect a ripple control receiver (keyword §14a EnWG)?